TouK/sputnik/README.md

 - project_key
 - repository_slug

+## Sputnik Maven plugin

+If you prefere running Sputnik from Maven, there is a plugin developed by Karol Lassak here: https://github.com/ingwarsw/sputnik-maven-plugin.
+Read plugin documentation for reference.

 ## Requirements

 - Gerrit 2.8 is required (REST API for reviews was introduced in this version)